 Not that long ago, I found my own family on the victim's end of one of these scams.
 My mother, bless her heart, was seeking a person to do repairs on her house.
 Being the cop I am and with such limited handy-man skills, she looked to another source for help.

-During her quest for an adept tradesman, she found "Bob's Door Service 361-765-2631" in the newspaper.
+During her quest for an adept tradesman, she found a door repair service in the newspaper.
 This scammer, quick on his feet, pilfered my mother out of several hundred dollars up front.
 Appointments for work completion were made but never completed.
 Eventually, this fraudster quickly vanished, never to return and finish the job.

 It appears this particular person still has information posted online as listed above.
 In fact, just from searching by the number listed, one can see others too whoo have experienced issues with this person.